Alfresco/docs-alfresco/process-automation/latest/model/connectors/aws.md

 ### AWS Configuration

-Currently, the connector uses [Amazon Transcribe](https://docs.aws.amazon.com/transcribe/latest/dg/what-is-transcribe.html) for audio files analysis that contain speech and uses advanced machine learning techniques to transcribe the voice data into text.
+Currently, the connector uses [Amazon Transcribe](https://docs.aws.amazon.com/transcribe/latest/dg/what-is-transcribe.html) for audio and video files analysis that contain speech and uses advanced machine learning techniques to transcribe the voice data into text.
 Its recommended you access AWS using AWS Identity and Access Management (IAM).
 To use IAM to access AWS, create an IAM user, add the user to an IAM group with administrative permissions, and then grant administrative permissions to the IAM user.
 You can then access AWS using a special URL and the IAM user's credentials.

 ### BPMN Tasks Configuration